Surface Diagrams for Frobenius Algebras and Frobenius-Schur Indicators in Grothendieck-Verdier Categories: Categorical preliminaries

 Equations (I) and (III) hold since the monoidal structure on $F$ is strong, while equation (II) follows from the associativity axiom of the (lax) monoidal structure.
 The proof of the Frobenius relation \eqref{eq:F2 Frob LD} follows by reflecting each surface diagram along the side face. \end{proof}

 The converse of Proposition \ref{strong mon implies frob mon} does not hold; e.g. \cite[Prop.
 2.23]{Runkel-Kong}.

-\begin{definition} A Frobenius LD-functor is called \emph{strong} if the lax $\otimes$-monoidal structure and the oplax $\parLL$-monoidal structure are strong.
+\begin{definition} A Frobenius LD-functor is called \emph{strong} (resp. \emph{strict}) if the lax $\otimes$-monoidal structure and the oplax $\parLL$-monoidal structure are strong (resp. strict).
 A \emph{Frobenius LD-equivalence} is a strong Frobenius LD-functor whose underlying functor is an equivalence of categories. \end{definition}

 Using the previous definition, we can now make precise the claim that LD-categories with invertible distributors are shift-monoidal categories in the sense of Example \ref{degnerateLDC}:

 \begin{remark} Any LD-category with invertible distributors is Frobenius LD-equivalent to a shift-monoidal category; see \cite{MyBScThesis} for a detailed proof. \end{remark}